There’s nothing I dislike more than when a rule is set up in a book and then it’s broken. This is in regards to style and in content. Let me explain.

 Then the third Batman movie came out and in the first scene Val Kilmer leaps off the top of a building and lands in his car.
 He, too, would certainly be dead, but the world was being set up far more like a comic book than the real world, and it worked.
 I went with it, even though it was very similar to the fall Michael Keaton had in his movie, but the rules were set up so that it would be possible.
 The first movie wasn’t, so it didn’t work for me.

-Oddly enough, the third movie ended with a similar scene (apparently movie directors think that falling quickly after someone is really exciting) and they made sure that there was flex in the wired, which kind of wasn’t needed.
+Oddly enough, the third movie ended with a similar scene (apparently movie directors think that falling quickly after someone is really exciting) and they made sure that there was flex in the wire, which kind of wasn’t needed.
 Weird.

 So if you set up a world where some miraculous event saves the day, you need to ensure that it’s possible from the beginning.
 You need to make sure that the world supports it, otherwise, it feels like the author just couldn’t figure out a plausible way to solve the problem and relied on something that couldn’t